Skip to content

 2. Scheduled tasks are pushed onto a Redis sorted set with a schedule time.
 A loop within each worker moves scheduled tasks onto the stream when their schedule time has arrived.
 This move is performed as a Lua script to ensure atomicity.

 Docket requires a Redis server with Streams support (which was introduced in Redis 5.0.0).
-Docket is tested with Redis 6 and s7.
+Docket is tested with Redis 6, 7, and 8.

 For more detailed information, check out our Getting Started guide or dive into the API Reference.